firstdraft/appdev-lessons/lessons/rps-rcav-lesson.md

 That *local variable* `comp_move` is undefined!

-A <mark>local variable</mark> only exists in the scope it was defined.
+A **local variable** only exists in the scope it was defined.
 If we create a local variable in a loop, it will only exist *in that loop*.
 If I want some variable available outside the loop, then I would need to create it outside the loop and modify it in the loop.
 We can't just use the `comp_move` local variable in our template if we created it in the `play_paper` method (action).
 The variable is effectively "dead" after `play_paper` executes.

 Then how do we make the controller variables available in the view template?
 We can do this by modifying our controller: